The Best Milk Products for Diabetes, Cholesterol, and Digestion

 This ancient drink is another fermented milk product, coming from the Caucasus Mountains.
 It is produced by adding kefir “grains” – a mixture of yeast, bacteria, fats, protein, and sugars, to sheep, cow, or goat milk.

 It is a popular drink with meals in Poland, Russia, Belarus, and Ukraine.
-In the United States, you can find it in different flavors.
+In the United States, we can find it in different flavors.
 Since it’s a bit sour, vanilla, honey, or fresh fruit are often added to improve the flavor.

 Kefir is more abundant in probiotics than yogurt.
-So, it’s good for boosting the immune system, reducing blood pressure and cholesterol, improving digestion, and prevention of cancer and yeast overgrowth.
+So, it’s good for boosting the immune system, reducing blood pressure and cholesterol, improving digestion, and prevention of yeast overgrowth.
 It can speed up the treatment of diarrhea in infants as well.

 Besides probiotics, it contains high amounts of protein, calcium, potassium, and various vitamins.